 Medications used to treat addiction will vary by what type of addiction an individual has.
 Certain medications used to treat alcohol addiction cannot be taken by those seeking to use drugs to treat opioid addiction.
 Different facilities will administer different medications for the same types of addiction, and the best thing you could do is call ahead and go through a screening process to see what treatment options would be best for your situation.

 How Can Stillwater Behavioral Health Help You or Your Loved One Overcome Addiction Today?

 Stillwater Behavioral Health is an addiction rehabilitation program that provides the option of MAT, medication assisted treatment, to our clients.
 Medically assisted detoxification and rehabilitation options improve client experiences and allow them to focus more on sustainable recovery.
-Our Porter Ranch and Montecito, California residential treatment programs combine high-quality care with a luxury environment to ensure a safe and relaxing rehabilitative experience.
+Our Montecito, California residential treatment program combines high-quality care with a luxury environment to ensure a safe and relaxing rehabilitative experience.

 At Stillwater Behavioral Health, our addiction rehabilitation programs are specifically tailored to meet the individual addiction treatment needs of our clients.
 By combining alternative and traditional therapy options, our clients can experience a holistic treatment program designed to meet the needs of their mind, body, and spirit.

 Contact us today at Stillwater Behavioral Health to see how our MAT, medication assisted treatment, can support you on your journey of recovery.